NCAA basketball players use biggest stage to deliver message - WTMJ

 The National College Players Association, a college athlete advocacy group, released a statement late Wednesday that detailed the players’ goals.
 They included meetings with NCAA President Mark Emmert and the opportunity to meet with state and local lawmakers who are working on passing laws that could set parameters for the association’s NIL rules.

+“President Emmert regularly meets with student-athletes to discuss matters that impact them and their lives.
+While there have been limited opportunities over the past year due to the pandemic, he has met virtually when possible,” NCAA spokesman Bob Williams said in a statement to the AP.
+“He would be happy to connect either virtually or in person when appropriate with any student-athletes who want to engage.”

 The NCAA has been working toward changing its rules governing NIL compensation to pull back most restrictions.
-But those efforts have bogged down under scrutiny from the U.S. Department of Justice and with an antitrust case involving the NCAA heading to the Supreme Court later this month.
+But those efforts have bogged down under scrutiny from the Justice Department and with an antitrust case involving the NCAA heading to the Supreme Court later this month.

 The players were back to Twitter on Thursday, circulating the hashtag and what they hoped to accomplish.